uku/Unblock-Youku/README.md

    You can find this extension on Chrome Web Store at [http://bit.ly/unblock-youku](http://bit.ly/unblock-youku)

-2. _A local proxy server_ written in [Node.js](http://node.js.org) for bypassing the mainland restriction _for other browsers such as Firefox and Safari_ (but not guaranteed).
+2. _A local proxy server_ based on the non-blockcing [Node.js](http://nodejs.org) for bypassing the mainland restriction _for other browsers such as Firefox and Safari_ (but not guaranteed).

    1. Run the proxy script locally: ```node server.js```